Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/.github/ISSUE_TEMPLATE/next_design.md

 name: vNext - Design idea

 about: |
     We are not ready yet for issues like
-    "there should be more whitespace between X & Y ..." or "It would be better if you used green to show ...".
+    "add more whitespace ..." or "used green to show ...".
-    Use this template to submit a design in sketch or any other format that you think will make the site better
+    Use this template to submit a design that you think will make the site better

 title: vNext Design idea